 Traditional advertising was all about communicating in the same way to the whole set of your target audience.
-But this changed with the advent of internet (especially behavioral targeted ads).
-But even that saw the Click Through Rates (CTRs) plateauing after a point of time.
+But this changed with the advent of the internet (especially behavioral targeted ads).
+But even that saw the Click-Through Rates (CTRs) plateauing after a point of time.
 Lately, you might have noticed a lot of highly targeted ads, sometimes even annoying remarketing ads.
 But this seems to have worked, at least that’s what can be deciphered from an increase of 62% in CTRs in 2013 over the previous year, according to one research.

 Industrial data is mostly a collection of sensor data taken at regular intervals and stored.
-Products like Enterprise Manufacturing Intelligence apply big data to view relationships between two or more entities, for example energy consumption and product type, or that between production uptime and shift.
-Big data is also being used for predictive maintenance (with real time monitoring and trend prediction) and energy-efficient production.
+Products like Enterprise Manufacturing Intelligence apply big data to view relationships between two or more entities, for example, energy consumption and product type, or that between production uptime and shift.
+Big data is also being used for predictive maintenance (with real-time monitoring and trend prediction) and energy-efficient production.
 Though there are some who believe most system designs already understand and account for large process variations and thus the cost of additional spending on big data technologies for industrial automation is not fully justified.

 To know how they’re performing, restaurants have so far relied upon written feedback collected from patrons after a meal.
 Now they can crawl restaurant review sites or monitor chatter about their (and competitor) brands on Facebook and Twitter.
 Apart from brand monitoring and sentiment analysis, those involved in the restaurant business can also crawl restaurant menu data.

 Restaurants have access to valuable past ordering data which they can use for making recommendations for dishes they would be interested in, thereby providing a more personalized experience.